pwwang/pipen/docs/channels.md

 p2.input   = {"invar,infile:file": lambda ch: ch.expand(1, "*.txt")}
 # only include .txt files
 ```
-> **Caution**
+!!! caution
-> - `expand` only works for original channels with length is 1, which will expand to `N` (number of files included).
+    * `expand` only works for original channels with length is 1, which will expand to `N` (number of files included).
 If original channel has more than 1 element, only first element will be used, and other elements will be ignored.
-> - Only the value of the column to be expanded will be changed, values of other columns remain the same.
+    * Only the value of the column to be expanded will be changed, values of other columns remain the same.

 ### Collapse a channel by files in a common ancestor directory
 `Channel.collapse(col=0)`